Pelléas et Mélisande (opera): Finding a venue

-Trouble with Maeterlinck
+The matter with Maeterlinck

 Maeterlinck wanted the role of Mélisande to go to his longtime companion Georgette Leblanc, who later claimed that Debussy had had several rehearsals with her and was "thrilled with my interpretation".
 However, she was persona non grata with Albert Carré—her performance as Carmen had been regarded as outrageous—and privately Debussy told a friend: "not only does she sing out of tune, she speaks out of tune".

 Carré was keen on a new Scottish singer, Mary Garden, who had captivated the Parisian public when she had taken over the lead role in Gustave Charpentier's Louise shortly after its premiere in 1900.
 Debussy was reluctant at first but he later recalled how impressed he was when he heard her sing: "That was the gentle voice that I had heard in my inmost being, with its hesitantly tender and captivating charm, such that I had barely dared to hope for."

 Maeterlinck claimed that he only learned of Garden's casting when it was announced in the press at the end of December 1901.
 He was furious and took legal action to prevent the opera from going ahead.
 When this failed—as it was bound to do, since he had given Debussy his written authorisation to stage the opera as he saw fit in 1895—he told Leblanc that he was going to give Debussy "a few whacks to teach him some manners."
 He went to Debussy's home, where he threatened the composer.
 Madame Debussy intervened; the composer calmly remained seated.
 On 13 April 1902, about two weeks before the premiere, Le Figaro published a letter from Maeterlinck in which he dissociated himself the opera as "a work that is strange and hostile to me [...]
 I can only wish for its immediate and decided failure."
 Maeterlinck finally saw the opera in 1920, two years after Debussy's death.
 He later confessed: "In this affair I was entirely wrong and he was a thousand times right."